khunjon/project-tracker-bot/README.md

    # DATABASE_URL is provided automatically by Railway PostgreSQL
    ```
 4. **Deploy automatically on git push**
+5. **Update Slack app URLs** to point to your Railway deployment URL

 ### Docker (Optional - for local development)
 ```bash